Skip to main content

 As of this hour, former President and now President-elect Donald Trump has secured his second term as the forty-seventh President of the United States.
 Trump’s victory comes after winning key battleground states Wisconsin, Michigan, Nevada, Arizona, Pennsylvania, and Georgia.

-As for the popular vote, Trump was victorious there as well, winning by a two-percent margin.
+As for the popular vote, Trump was victorious there as well, winning by a one-and-a-half-percent margin.
 Despite these results, it’s evident that there remains a significant social and political problem in the United States, where politically-motivated violence, social unrest, crime and general instability have become rampant over the years since the death of George Floyd.

-I also caution against too much optimism for this reason: the economy is likely to continue to deteriorate, and it will happen under Trump’s administration, meaning that he and his administration will assume blame; there are simply too many negative trends and unresolved fundamental problems that can be reconciled only through a severe economic recession.
-I’m also concerned that this may restore some measure of faith in contemporary government and the electoral process where it is not warranted.
+I also caution against too much optimism for this reason: the economy is likely to continue to deteriorate before it is able to sustainably improve, and this phase will continue under Trump’s administration, meaning that he and his administration will assume blame, however warranted; there are simply too many negative trends and unresolved fundamental problems that can be reconciled only through sweeping economic changes, a severe economic recession, an honest reconciliation of debts, and a large-scale purging of toxic assets and malinvestnents.

 As Americans, we must remember that it is limited government and maximal liberty which have distinguished our political system from others across the globe.
 We must remember that it is our obligation as Americans to maintain accountability in government, to preserve our principles, our heritage, and the mandates enshrined within our Constitutions, at both the federal and state levels.
 It is our calling, for the purposes of continuing the tradition of American exceptionalism and preserving for our heirs the conditions which enable prosperous and fulfilling lives.

-That is our calling, not the mere election of “conservative” or Republican candidates for office.
-The election of the lesser of evils, or in this case the only sensible option on the ballot, will never be the panacea it is so often assumed to be.
+The election of the lesser of evils, or in this case the only sensible option on the ballot, will never be our highest cause nor the panacea it is so often assumed to be.

 Comments